-- Ensure your child has a quiet place to study/revise - Ask them to hand over their phone whilst they are working whilst revising, they must be absolutely focused on the task at hand - Many of our students spend their spare time in the evenings outside the home with their friends or engaging in clubs these should now be reduced in the run up to the exams - Keep talking to your child about how they are feeling and reassure them during periods of stress or anxiety please let us know at the school if you are struggling with these issues at home - Continue to offer words of encouragement and motivation throughout this whole period, even when emotions are running high.....
+- Ensure your child has a quiet place to study/revise - Ask them to hand over their phone whilst they are working whilst revising, they must be absolutely focused on the task at hand - Many of our students spend their spare time in the evenings outside the home with their friends or engaging in clubs these should now be reduced in the run up to the exams so that they can achieve a good balance of study and relaxation - Keep talking to your child about how they are feeling and reassure them during periods of stress or anxiety please let us know at the school if you are struggling with these issues at home - Continue to offer words of encouragement and motivation throughout this whole period, even when emotions are running high.....

-\Plan for 40 minute sessions or an hour at most - any longer and it is likely that nothing more will sink in.
-The brain needs a break to refresh - please encourage your child to take regular breaks in order to keep their concentration levels high\
+Plan for 40 minute sessions or an hour at most - any longer and it is likely that nothing more will sink in.
+The brain needs a break to refresh - please encourage your child to take regular breaks in order to keep their concentration levels high